-Any student who violates the University's alcohol and drug policy is subject to disciplinary action including sanctions as outlined in the Student Code of Conduct in addition to any penalties resulting from violating local, state, and or federal law.
-Students who are found responsible for violations may be subject to sanctions ranging from Disciplinary Warning or Disciplinary Probation to Suspension or Expulsion from the University.
+Any student who violates the University's alcohol and drug policy is subject to disciplinary action including sanctions as outlined in the Student Code of Conduct in addition to any penalties resulting from violating local, state, and/or federal law.
+Students who are found responsible for violations may be subject to sanctions ranging from Formal Warning or Conduct Probation to Suspension or Expulsion from the University.
 Students residing in University housing may also lose the privilege of living on campus for violating University rules and regulations or conditions of the housing contract.
-In most cases, the Office of Student Conduct will also assign developmental and educational interventions designed to promote greater awareness and improved decision making for students and to further deter future misconduct.
+In most cases, the Office of Student Accountability & Conflict Response will also assign educational, reflective, and/or restorative outcomes intended to promote reflection and growth, repair any harm caused, and help the student recommit to institutional values.

-Effective fall semester 2010.
-Penn State students who have a first time alcohol violation on or off campus or an alcoholrelated visit to the emergency department at UPMC Altoona are required to complete the AWARE program administered by the Health and Wellness Center.
-Students who are sanctioned by Penn State's Office of Student Conduct or Residence Life are required to pay a fee for this program.
+Penn State students who have a first time alcohol violation on or off campus or an alcohol-related visit to the emergency department at UPMC Altoona are required to complete the AWARE program administered by the Health and Wellness Center.
+Students who are sanctioned by Penn State's Office of Student Accountability & Conflict Response or Residence Life are required to pay a fee for this program.